-Before we sync tickets and tasks with Unito:
+Before syncing Zendesk tickets and Wrike tasks with Unito:

 - (optional) read an overview of our Zendesk + Wrike integration to learn about other use cases and which fields are compatible between these powerful tools.

-- You must log in to Zendesk before connecting it to Unito and use the same browser for both accounts.
-Otherwise you won’t be able to connect your Zendesk account.
+- Zendesk users should be logged in to their account before connecting it to Unito the first time.
+Be sure to use the same browser for both accounts.

 Step 1.
 Connect Zendesk and Wrike to Unito